Healthy Life Trainer

 Egyptian Basbousa Recipe (Semolina Cake)

-Basbousa is a delicious and easy-to-make Egyptian dessert recipe.
+This Basbousa recipe is a delicious and easy-to-make Egyptian dessert.
 It's made with semolina flour, ghee and shredded coconut, topped with hazelnuts and soaked in sugar syrup.

 What is Basbousa?